RyanVail/Salmon-Cpp/README.md

 # The Salmon Programming Language

+I'm no longer continuing development on this compiler.
+I write my C++ like C and by the time I was done I prefered writting C, and I learned more about the inner working of programming while doing it.
+This project also was not very thought out and writing it over again was better than turning it upside down trying to fix it.
+So with that, I'm done working on this.

 This is a compiler for an esoteric-like programming language that is proably going to be called Salmon.
 <br><br>
 # Contents